Jarred-Sumner/decky/README.md

 Use experimental decorators with zero runtime cost and without increasing your bundle size.

+decky strives for full compatiblity with TypeScript, Prettier, and the rest of the JavaScript ecosystem.

 ## Installation

 `decky` is an esbuild plugin.